Strider-CD/strider/README.md

 22 Oct 21:21:01 - info: User added successfully!
 Enjoy.
 ```

-See the [strider-cli] for more details.
+See the [cli readme] for more details.

 If you want to connect to your ldap server to authorization
 you can also add the `ldap.json` config file to project root